AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 The main idea of themes is to segregate chart settings and data section for easy changing and/or reuse settings in another charts that should look the same way.

 AnyChart provides several default themes and one of them is the default them from AnyChart 5.x, 6.x.
+To use old theme to reference special **anychart.min.js** (this js can be found in **binaries** folder in the downloaded AnyChart package) and then

 To use the old theme you have to set this theme in chart settings:

 <a name="old_theme"></a>
 ```